 - In this approach, parents act minimally as the “learning coach”

 - Consistent software utilized teacher to teacher, with Google Classroom as the platform for grades 2-12 and Seesaw for grades PreK-1st.

 In-Person Learning Details are listed alphabetically.
 Click the button below.

 Royse City ISD's online learning plan follows the same scope and sequence as students in the classroom through a blend of remote synchronous and remote asynchronous learning.
 Teachers will provide instruction, learning resources, and support with a mix of pre-recorded videos and real-time virtual lessons.
 Students will receive data driven instruction, personalized enrichment and intervention when needed.
 Students will show their face on the screen to engage with teachers virtually and will be expected to participate in district/state assessments to document student learning and growth as required by the state.
 For younger students, parents/guardians are required to be heavily invested in facilitating daily learning.
 A parent orientation will be required by RCISD for entry into the online learning program.
-Please complete the Learning Style Commitment Form in Family Access before August 7 to indicate your choice of online learning.

 Please note that the requirements for student engagement with their teacher is much higher than the requirements students/families experienced during the spring of 2020 during our short-term virtual environment.
 In order to provide students who are in virtual school a comparable experience to what students in a face-to-face environment are receiving, the amount of time and number of assignments will be significantly increased for the 2020-2021 school year.